 SAME’s multidisciplined membership spans the uniformed government, government civilian, private industry, academia, nonprofit, and student sectors.
 Through our uniquely joint environment, Society members collaborate and drive solutions for some of the toughest engineering challenges facing the A/E/C industry and our national security.
 Learn more about the benefits of SAME membership.

-Celebrating SAME Members for Black History MonthIn celebration of Black History Month, SAME spotlighted inspirational stories and accomplishments from African American members.
+Celebrating SAME Members for Hispanic Heritage MonthIn celebration of Hispanic Heritage Month, SAME spotlighted inspirational stories and accomplishments from Hispanic American members.